Unidocs1/sphinx_repo_manager/source/getting_started/systems/accounts/users.rst

 * Twitter

-Existing external ID links may be re-associated with another account if a user performs a single-sign on attempt in collaboration with an existing AcceleratXR authentication token.
+Existing external ID links may be re-associated with another account if a user performs a single-sign on attempt in collaboration with an existing Xsolla Backend authentication token.

 Verifying Accounts
 ==================